numerous-com/numerous-apps/docs/README.md

 You can include CSS, JS and image files in the static folder, and reference them in the html template like this: `<link href="static/css/styles.css" rel="stylesheet">`

-## How it works
+## How It Works

-The numerous apps framework is built on FastAPI and using uvicorn to serve the app.
-The app is served as a static file server, which means that the html template is served as a static file.
+The **Numerous Apps** framework is built on FastAPI and uses Uvicorn to serve the app.

-When the browser requests the root url, the server will serve the html content created by inserting a div with the id of each widget into the html template using jinja2.
+When the browser requests the root URL, the server serves the HTML content by inserting a `div` with each widget's corresponding key as the ID into the HTML template using Jinja2.

-The framework includes a numerous.js file which is a javascript library fetch the widgets from the server and render them.
-This javascript also acts as a websocket client to the server, connecting the widgets with the server and further to the Python app code.
-The widgets are passed the div with corresponding id, and then the widget renders itself into the div.
+The framework includes a `numerous.js` file, a JavaScript library that fetches widgets from the server and renders them.
+This JavaScript also acts as a WebSocket client, connecting widgets with the server and the Python app code.
+Widgets are passed the corresponding `div` and then render themselves within it.

-Each new instance or session of the app is created by launching running 'app.py' in a new process or thread.
-The client obtains a session id from the server, and then uses this id to connect to the server.
-The server then uses this id to route the client requests to the correct process or thread.
+Each new instance or session of the app is created by running `app.py` in a new process or thread.
+The client obtains a session ID from the server and uses this ID to connect.
+The server uses this ID to route client requests to the correct process or thread.